abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 ## Hooking into our models

 Now that we have a running Web server, let's make it do something useful.
-Let's load our DataMapper code from part 1 and adding a route to display all customers.
+Let's load our DataMapper code from part 1 and add a route to display all customers.
 Edit your `server.rb` to look like this:

     require 'sinatra'